 I’ve been researching ( and maybe a wee bit of shopping) all the amazing small businesses up and down the New England coast…and I’ve put together a list that covers a little bit of everything!

-Amy, the owner of the Oldfield Society is also and English teacher…so it’s fitting that all her candles and accessories have literary inspired names.
+Amy, the owner of the Oldfield Society is also an English teacher…so it’s fitting that all her candles and accessories have literary-inspired names.